Riaz (actor): Career

+Military

 Riaz participated in the examinations to be a pilot in the Bangladesh Air Force (BAF) right after his HSC results in 1988.
-He enrolled at the BAF Academy from 1989 to 1991 for flying training and to earn his bachelor's degree under University of Rajshahi in science, he was commissioned as a Pilot Officer and became a fighter pilot in Bangladesh Air Force in 1991.
-However, he was dismissed from the air force in 1993, he was promoted till Flying Officer rank.
+He enrolled at the BAF Academy from 1989 to 1991 for flying training and to earn his bachelor's degree from the University of Rajshahi in science, he was commissioned as a pilot officer and became a fighter pilot in the Bangladesh Air Force in 1991.
+However, he was dismissed from the air force in 1993, he was promoted till flying officer rank.